 “That’s false.
 All contact tracing is coordinated through the local health department,” Egelberg said.
 “Health services cannot do it on their behalf.”

-The Village sent “multiple requests” to the University to take down the information, Egelberg said, the most recent of which was sent through legal means.
+The Village sent “multiple requests” to the University to take down the information, according to Egelberg, the most recent of which was sent through legal means.

-According to Egelberg, as of Friday afternoon, the Village still had not received the University’s full testing and contact tracing plan and was continuing to request its delivery “so that our Health Department can take a look at it and advise of changes if necessary.”
+As of Friday afternoon, Egelberg noted the Village still had not received the University’s full testing and contact tracing plan and was continuing to request its delivery “so that our Health Department can take a look at it and advise of changes if necessary.”

-In response, Riccardelli said that the University has since changed the sentence on its website “to further clarify [contact tracing] protocols” and that the University “has published its processes including daily symptom screening, testing and quarantine/isolation practices.”
+In response, Riccardelli said that Seton Hall has since changed the sentence on its website “to further clarify [contact tracing] protocols” and that the University “has published its processes including daily symptom screening, testing and quarantine/isolation practices.”

 “Now while we acknowledge that we are extremely disappointed with our lack of inclusion with this Restart Plan, we realize what’s done is done and we are ready to move forward to a better working relationship,” Egelberg said.
 “However, it seems like every time we attempt to move forward, the University sends out press releases or contacts us through our town attorneys because they are unhappy with how they are being portrayed in the media.”